 Building on the interplay between pathophysiology, pharmacology and the nursing process in NURS 314, this course will expand upon the holistic nursing care for ill patients of various ages.
 Students will utilize diverse roles of the nurse to manage the care of children and adults with complex abnormalities in the clinical setting.
 Counts toward nursing major.
 Offered annually in the fall semester.

-Prerequisites: open to senior nursing majors only; NURS 314; concurrent registration in NURS 316.
+Prerequisites: open to senior nursing majors only; NURS 314; concurrent registration in NURS 312 and NURS 316.

 NURS 316: Public Health Nursing